jan-kreischer/UZH_ML4NLP/Project-01/README.md

 We tried these features however, they did not increase our test accuracy in the end and therefore we removed them again.

-We found that the low accuracy is mainly caused by the imbalanced class problem.
+We found that the imbalanced class problem is badly influencing the accuracy .
 In order to compensate for class imbalance, we used back translation of underrepresented languages and upsamling to augment those data.
 The dataset is split into train and test dataset using a 90:10 split.
 TfidfVectorizer was used in order to tokenize the Tweets.